Chance the Rapper: Christianity

-Bennett is a Christian and refers to Jesus Christ in many of his songs.
-Bennett was raised as a Christian by his grandmother but later fell out of the faith.
+Bennett is Christian and refers to Jesus in many of his songs.
+Bennett grew up as a Christian inspired by his grandmother but later fell out of the faith.
 He rediscovered his faith when his daughter was born with atrial flutter.
-Speaking about the situation, Bennett said "[I just] pray a whole lot, you know, and need a lot of angels and just see shit in a very, like, direct way.
-And…you know, God bless everything, it worked out well."
-Bennett wrote on Twitter following the situation on January 31, 2016, "Today's the last day my old life, last day smoking cigs.
+Speaking about the situation Bennett said "[I just] pray a whole lot, you know, and need a lot of angels and just see shit in a very, like, direct way…You know, God bless everything, it worked out well."
+Bennett wrote on Twitter after the situation on January 31, 2016, "Today's the last day my old life, last day smoking cigs.
 Headed to church for help.
 All things are possible through Christ who strengthens me."

-Bennett has labelled himself as a Christian rapper following the release of his mixtape Coloring Book.
-Bennett believes that God is to thank for his blessings and his success.
-He has attended multiple dates for Kanye West's Sunday Service, most notably performing his verse on "Ultralight Beam" at Coachella 2019 and in his hometown at Chicago's Huntington Bank Pavilion.
+Since the release of his mixtape Coloring Book, Bennett identifies as being a Christian rapper.
+He believes that God is responsible for his blessings and his success.
+He has attended many dates for Kanye West's Sunday Service (Sunday Service Choir), most notably performing his verse on "Ultralight Beam" at Coachella 2019 and in his hometown at Chicago's Huntington Bank Pavilion.

-Visit to Ghana

-On January 5, 2021, Chancelor visited Ghana to meet Vic Mensa.
-He claimed his Ghanaian name is 'Nana Kofi Boa-Ampensom' because he identifies himself as a Ghanaian.
-He met artistes in Ghana including Sarkodie, King Promise, Darkovibes and M.anifest.
-He also visited the Jubilee House with Vic Mensa where they met Ghanaian president Nana Akufo-Addo.
-He revealed on Twitter that he hopes to come back to Ghana in July 2022.
-He arrived in Ghana after he made a promise in 2019.